Rustons

 3d printed Ruston body with the driver and seat removed.
 I accidentally broke the brake lever too.

-I have a spare seat from a Nonneminstre kit and a new whitemetal driver to add some weight.
-There are some delicate bits on the body like the brake lever and quadrant which I ham-fistedly broke before I had even though about removing the driver.
-I have replaced the lever with a bit of wire which I tried to thin down by filing flats on opposite sides whilst keeping the round section at the top to simulate the handle.
+I had a spare seat from a Nonneminstre kit and a new whitemetal driver to add some weight.
+There were some delicate bits on the body like the brake lever and quadrant which I ham-fistedly broke before I had even though about removing the driver.
+I replaced the lever with a bit of wire which I tried to thin down by filing flats on opposite sides whilst keeping the round section at the top to simulate the handle.
 I did something similar with the gear lever but forgot that it should have a ‘joggle’ in it.
-I have left mine plain as it is now firmly fixed and lines up with the drivers hand.
+I left mine plain as it is now firmly fixed and lines up with the drivers hand.

-There are separate buffer beams and engine/exhaust, but I replaced the engine part with a block of whitemetal as the body is quite light and I felt it would benefit from some more weight.
+There were separate buffer beams and engine/exhaust, but I replaced the engine part with a block of whitemetal as the body is quite light and I felt it would benefit from some more weight.
 I decided to fit my engine weight to the underside of the bonnet so that I can easily extract the chassis for maintenance and oiling.

 This slideshow requires JavaScript.